Illustration of parents in conflict

 It’s normal to feel mixed emotions during the festive season, especially if you’re facing family conflict, grief or just trying to keep the peace.

-What family stress looks and feels like
+What family stress can look and feel like

 There’s a lot wrapped up in the holidays – memories, traditions, expectations.
 For some, it’s a time when difficult family behaviour patterns feel more intense.